-Biodiversity generally refers to a diversity or variability of living organisms present on this planet earth and other species which have driven to extinction million years ago.
-The term Biodiversity is also referred to as the Biological diversity which mainly denotes to the total number of different living species, living within a particular region including the microbes, plants, animals, and ecosystems such as coral reefs, forests, rainforests, deserts etc. Therefore, in biodiversity, every single living species has an equally important role in the ecosystem.
+Biodiversity generally refers to diversity or variability of living organisms present on this planet earth and other species which have driven to extinction millions of years ago.
+The term Biodiversity is also referred to as the Biological diversity which mainly denotes the total number of different living species, living within a particular region including the microbes, plants, animals, and ecosystems such as coral reefs, forests, rainforests, deserts etc. Therefore, in biodiversity, every single living species has an equally important role in the ecosystem.
 The term biodiversity was coined by Walter G. Rosen in the year 1986.

 As we all know, the term Biodiversity refers to the measure of the variety of living species existing in different ecosystems and this may either refer to the ecosystem variation, or the genetic variation or the species variation within a region, biome or the planet.

 Biodiversity can be studied at many levels.
-At the highest level, we study about the different species existing on the entire Earth.
-On a much smaller scale, we study mainly about the different species within a pond or a neighborhood garden.
+At the highest level, we study the different species existing on the entire Earth.
+On a much smaller scale, we study mainly about the different species within a pond or a neighbourhood garden.
 Discovering, identifying and understanding the various relationships between all the living organisms on the planet Earth are some of the greatest challenges in science.

 Biodiversity in Plants

 The diversity of plants on the planet earth is an important resource for food, shelter, and agriculture.
 About thousands of plant crop species have been identified, developed, used and relied on for the purpose of food and agricultural production in human history.
 These plants include bushes, grasses, herbs, shrubs, trees, vines, ferns, and mosses.
 Through the process of photosynthesis, plants provide us with the oxygen which we breathe and the sugars that provide the primary fuel for life.